bevyengine/bevy-website/content/learn/book/ecs/queries/_index.md

 +++
-title = "Fetching data with queries" weight = 3
+title = "Fetching data with queries" weight = 2
 template = "book-section.html"
 page_template = "book-section.html"
 +++

-As we saw in the example given on the last page, systems are used to run the logic of our game and use queries to access data stored in the ECS.
-Let's break down how the basics of systems and queries in more detail here.

-## Query basics
+Once we have data stored on our entities in the form of components, we need to be able to get the data back out in a principled way.
+**Queries** are precisely that tool; allowing us to carefully request sets of entities from the world that meet the criteria we care about and then retrieve the data we need to operate on.

 The `[Query](https://docs.rs/bevy/latest/bevy/ecs/system/struct.Query.html)` type is your primary access into the data in your Bevy game: allowing you to carefully access exactly the data you need from the entity-component data storage.
 The `Query` type has two type parameters: the first describes which data should be requested, and the second optional type parameter describes how it should be filtered.